missionpinball/mpf-docs/config/multiball_locks.rst

 When a ball is locked, it will add a new ball into play from the ball device tagged with ``ball_add_live`` unless the device that just locked it is full, in which case it will eject a ball from the full device.
+The events that control the ball ejections are queue events, so you can interrupt the delivery of a new ball with the :doc: `/config/queue_relay_player` (for example, to have a mode selection screen before returning to play).

 Whenever a new ball is locked, the event *multiball_lock_<name>_locked_ball* is posted with an argument "total_balls_locked".
 When the lock is full, it